 - If you have given us consent to use your personal details for marketing, you will be able to withdraw the consent you granted at any time.

 How We Respond to Your Rights

-You can exercise your rights at any time at either of our offices.
-We may need to verify your identity prior to responding to your request.
+If you would like to exercise any of the above rights, please send a letter or an email, marked “Data Request” for the attention of our “Data Protection Manager”, to either our Redruth office or email@example.com We may need to verify your identity prior to responding to your request.
 We will respond to your request within 30 days.

 Making a Complaint